Academic Integrity & Appeal Process

 A. Cheating: Copying another person’s work or using unauthorized aids, including technology such as cell phones or watches, during an examination, quiz, or assignment.

 B. Plagiarizing: Copying someone else’s work or ideas and misrepresenting them as one’s own.

 C. Falsification: Making up fictitious information and presenting it as factual or altering records for the purpose of misrepresentation.

-Remedies for violations of academic integrity may include a verbal warning, a lowered assignment grade, submission of an academic integrity report to the dean of Student Life and Judicial Affairs or designee (for placement into the student's permanent discipline file), or a recommendation to the dean of Student Life and Judicial Affairs for suspension from the class for repeated or egregious offenses at the discretion of the instructor.
-Instructors may consult with the dean of Student Life and Judicial Affairs for identification of appropriate remedies per state statutes and codes.
+(1) Faculty-initiated remedies for violations of academic integrity may include a verbal warning, a lowered assignment grade, and/or submission of an academic integrity report to the Office of Student Affairs.
+Instructors may consult with the dean of Student Affairs or their designee to review appropriate remedies per state statutes and codes.
+Students have the right to appeal faculty-initiated remedies as outlined in Administrative Procedure 5505: Academic Dishonesty - Appeal Process.

-B. If the student wishes to appeal the department chairperson’s decision, s/he may make a final written appeal to the vice president of Instructional Services within ten (10) instructional days of receiving the chairperson’s decision.
-The vice president’s decision is final and will be mailed to the student within ten (10) instructional days.
+B. If the student wishes to appeal the department chairperson’s decision, they may make a final written appeal to the Vice President, Instructional Services, within ten (10) days of receiving the chairperson’s decision.
+The vice president’s decision is final and will be delivered to the student within ten (10) days via email.

 (Source: MCCD Board Policy and Administrative Procedure 5505.
 All MiraCosta College board policies and administrative procedures are located on the Board of Trustees webpage.)